-Netflix’s latest dating experiment, The Ultimatum, puts a ticking timer on love.
-The series follows six couples in which one partner is ready for marriage, while the other isn’t.
-Across eight weeks the couples decide if they’re ready to get engaged or break up, and go on dates with members of the other couples to help make their decision.
-Much like Love Is Blind, the series takes the idea of marriage and commitment and ups the stakes — but is it a compelling enough premise to warrant a spinoff: The Ultimatum: Queer Love, which features a cast of women and non-binary people.
+In its debut season, Netflix’s dating experiment, The Ultimatum: Marry or Move On, put a ticking timer on love.
+The series followed six couples in which one partner was ready for marriage, while the other wasn’t.
+Across eight weeks as the couples decided if they were ready to get engaged or break up, they go on dates with members of the other couples to help make their decision.
+Much like Love Is Blind, the series took the idea of marriage and commitment and upped the stakes — and it was a compelling enough premise to warrant a spinoff: The Ultimatum: Queer Love, which features a cast of women and non-binary people.

 Before The Ultimatum Season 1 even aired, Netflix was already banking on the show’s success, greenlighting a second season in tandem with the first.
 In May 2022, Chris Coelen, one of the series’ producers, spoke to Variety about the show’s potential.
-“It’s based in a very real relatable conversation and situation for for many, many people — either you’ve been in that situation or you’ve known people who are in that situation,” he said of the show’s premise.
+“It’s based in a very real relatable conversation and situation for many, many people — either you’ve been in that situation or you’ve known people who are in that situation,” he said of the show’s premise.
 “For the participants, it’s incredibly powerful.
 It does teach them something, I think, at the end of it.
 It’s full of emotion and hope.
 I’m really proud of it.”

-It will serve as one of the streaming service’s first major dating shows that isn’t focused on straight contestants.
-Although, as Coelen revealed, there were preliminary plans for a season of Love Is Blind to be conducted with an entirely gender fluid cast.
+The Ultimatum: Queer Love will serve as one of the streaming service’s first major dating shows that isn’t focused on straight contestants.
+As Coelen also revealed, there were preliminary plans for a season of Love Is Blind to be conducted with an entirely gender fluid cast.
 “I love to tell stories.
 All kinds of people have all kinds of interesting stories.
-To be able to tell as many different kinds of stories as we can, I think is great and something to aspire to,” he said.
-He also mentioned the logistical difficulties for a show like Love Is Blind, “You wouldn’t be hanging out in the lounges with people because those people could be possible love interests for you.
+To be able to tell as many different kinds of stories as we can, I think is great and something to aspire to,” he said, also mentioning the logistical difficulties for a show like Love Is Blind.
+“You wouldn’t be hanging out in the lounges with people because those people could be possible love interests for you.
 So certainly, I’ve thought about it.”

-The Ultimatum: Queer Love Season 2 Cast
+The Ultimatum: Queer Love Cast

 LGBTQ+ Dating Shows To Watch In The Meantime

-The gay Bachelor-esque series Finding Price Charming ran for one season on Logo, and MTV has a few seasons of reality romance shows that featured LGBTQ+ contestants, including Ex On The Beach and Are You The One?
+The gay Bachelor-esque series Finding Prince Charming ran for one season on Logo, and MTV has a few seasons of reality romance shows that featured LGBTQ+ contestants, including Ex On The Beach and Are You The One?
 One of the most interesting options is not even a competitive reality show: Netflix’s Dating Around feels more like a docuseries following a single person as they go on five blind dates.
 The dates could be of any race or gender identity, which allows the series to openly discuss these dating preferences.

 This post will be updated with more details about The Ultimatum: Queer Love as they are released.